ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample/README.md

 ## Timestamp Plugin Demo

-See the {@linksdk timestamp working "Timestamp (Creating a Most Basic CKEditor Plugin)" sample} that shows the Timestamp plugin integrated with an editor instance.
+See the {@linkexample timestamp working "Timestamp (Creating a Most Basic CKEditor Plugin)" sample} that shows the Timestamp plugin integrated with an editor instance.

 ## Further Reading